SeattleGiveCamp/SGC2018_STG/README.md

 ## Running the server

-In the server folder, start the API:
+In the server folder, start the API.
+If you need more help running the API server, reference the `.txt` files in the `server` folder.

 ```
 python RESTful_API_prototype.py